-Owakudani is an active volcanic valley.
-I have heard that it was known as "Jigokudani" (the Valley of Hell) by locals some time ago.
-Once you step foot on its wonderous soil, it will surely will take your breath away.
-I am not just talking about the magnificent view of Mt.
-Fuji, but also the rising volcanic gases that originate underneath the valley itself.
-When you look around you, there is an infinite amount of steam pouring up through vents scattered around the mountain, and a very distinct odor that will remind you that you are indeed traversing a very live volcanic valley.
+The Owakudani area will surely will take your breath away, not just for the magnificent view of nearby Mt.
+Fuji on a clear day, but also from the rising volcanic gases that originate underneath the valley itself.
+When you look around you, there is an infinite amount of steam pouring up through vents scattered around the mountain, and a very distinct odor that will remind you that you are indeed traversing an active volcanic valley.

-There are plenty of other omiyage (souveniers) to choose from, if you are not too keen about bringing home the eggs.
-There are manjus (bean jam buns) that have been designed to look like the black eggs, as well as tasty cookies!
+The price for five eggs is ¥500.
+Some people will hike up the mountain to eat the eggs at around 1,050 meters above sea level.
+However, you can also buy them from one of the stores in Owakudani Station.
+There are also plenty of other omiyage (souvenirs) to choose from, if you are not too keen about bringing home the eggs.
+There are manju (bean jam buns) that have been designed to look like the black eggs, as well as tasty cookies!